The French Open 2022 Renews Demand for Night Matches for Women in Sports

 Tennis Hall of Famer and equal rights advocate Billie Jean King concurs with this.
 On Sunday, she said at a press conference: “You’ve got to put them when it’s prime time, and you have got to figure it out, and you want to give equal opportunity to both genders.
 Always.
 You always want to make sure you do the right thing by each person.”
 At least equality in the way viewership is distributed is a move towards fairness — a social investment of sorts.
 “It will stay that way if we don’t have more matches, that’s for sure,” King said.

 Arguably, the tide has been against night matches as a format of competition for some time now.
 There was a recent flare-up last week, when a fierce match between legends Rafael Nadal and Novak Djokovic started later than usual at 9 pm (as opposed to around 7:30 pm) and ended four hours later.
 The court is a sacred space where trained and talented athletes display their craft; but outside the arena, there are logistical challenges to be faced.
-There is the unavailability of public transport at the end of the matches, they disrupt players’ schedules with respect to training and recovery, and even the temperatures (that drop below 15°C) are not conducive to competition.
+There is the unavailability of public transport at the end of the matches, they disrupt players’ schedules with respect to training and recovery, and even the temperatures (that drop below 15°C) are notconducive to competition.
 According to one 2015 study that looked at elite soccer players, night matches amounted to major sleep debt.
 Moreover, post–match routines — including medical care, meals, interviews, and travel — may potentially lead to a delayed (and very late) bedtime.
 A 2013 study also took stock of the impact these late kick-offs take: “…though matches are expected to cause increased strain on players, factors that prolong or result in inadequate post-match recovery can potentially induce greater symptoms of fatigue and reduced performance.”
 Night matches then signal how tennis, and sports in general, is littered with disruptive schedules.

 The business of sports demands viewership, ticket sales, merchandise, ad buys, and all sorts of other necessities.
-In the process, however, male sports is put at the mercy of prime-time attraction, and female sports is outrightly ignored.
+In the process, however, male sports is put in service of prime-time slots, and female sports is outrightly ignored.
 Broadcasting interests and profit motives end up fuelling gender disparity — to everyone’s detriment.